We are the professional Association for REALTORS® in Nova Scotia.

 REALTORS® want to help you stay informed ...

 The Down Payment Assistance Program is a 10-year interest-free loan created by REALTORS® and Housing Nova Scotia.
-In 2022 purchase NSAR worked with the provincial government to increase price limits and income caps to help more Nova Scotians purchase their first home.
-So far, it’s helped over 860 families in Nova Scotia.
+Each year, NSAR collaborates with the provincial government to increase price limits and income caps, helping more Nova Scotians afford their first home.
+So far, it’s helped over 1,500 families in Nova Scotia.

-Prohibition on the Purchase of Residential Property by Non-Canadians Act limits who can buy residential property and where they can purchase property in Nova Scotia for two years.
+Prohibition on the Purchase of Residential Property by Non-Canadians Act limits who can buy residential property and where they can purchase property in Nova Scotia.
 It doesn’t impact all buyers or all areas of the province.
 Speak with your REALTOR® who has tools to help you find the perfect home in our province.

 Advocacy